dems9f61/yourcompany/README.md

 9. Update a department
 10. Delete an employee
 11. Delete a department (if there's no employee associated with it)
 12. Get all revisions for a specific department by its id (response in array or page of JSON Object format)
+13. Get all revisions for a specific employee by its id (response in array or page of JSON Object format)
-13. Find the latest revision for a specific department by its id  (response in array or page of JSON Object format)
+14. Find the latest revision for a specific department by its id (response in array or page of JSON Object format)

 **Restriction:** The email field is unique, i.e 2 employees cannot have the same email